ludekcizinsky/fast-cg-solver/README.md

-# fast-cg-solver
+## Fast Conjugade Gradient Solver
 Implementation of Conjugate Gradient (CG) algorithm for solving sparse linear systems using MPI and CUDA.
+On a high level, the goal is to make full use of the available hardware resources and parallelise the CG algorithm using MPI (to make use multi-core CPUs) or CUDA (to make use available CUDA cores).
+See (instructions)[instructions.pdf] for more detail about the problem.
+Each folder includes report about the implementation, and scaling properties of the implementation.